What is forecasting?

 - Simulation Adjustments may affect your forecasts.
 It is recommended to see if any future events coincide with the date range of your forecast and if any past events occur within the sample window for forecasts.

 - You can use the Exclude from forecast option on any campaign to exclude a campaign and all its goals from the forecasting results and from projecting delivery, for example for filler and in-house campaigns.
 It allows you to see what inventory is available for sale and does not affect ad delivery.
-For more information, refer to Campaign Overview.
+For more information, see Campaign overview.

-For a list of frequently asked questions, refer to Pulse Forecasting FAQ.
+For a list of frequently asked questions, see Pulse forecasting FAQ.